foodkick/foodkick.github.io/_visual/typography.md

   </div>
 </div>

-<h4 class="usa-heading-alt">Tiempos Headline</h4>
+<h4 class="usa-heading-alt">Georgia</h4>

 <div class="usa-grid-full">
   <div class="usa-width-one-half">
-    <p>Tiempos Headline is a serif typeface designed by Kris Sowersby and published through Klim Type Foundry.
-It’s the display version companion to Tiempos Text, with tighter spacing and higher contrast for setting elegant headlines.
-Tiempos Headline is also available in more weights than the text version, including light, regular, medium, semibold, bold and black.</p>
+    <p>Georgia is a serif typeface designed in 1993 by Matthew Carter and hinted by Tom Rickner for the Microsoft Corporation.
+It was intended as a serif font that would appear elegant but legible printed small or on low-resolution screens.
+The font is inspired by Scotch Roman designs of the 19th century and was based on designs for a print typeface in the same style Carter was working on when contacted by Microsoft; this would be released under the name Miller the following year.</p>
+    <p>As a transitional serif design, Georgia shows a number of traditional features of 'rational' serif typefaces from around the early 19th century, such as alternating thick and thin strokes, ball terminals and a vertical axis.</p>
   </div>

   <div class="typography-serif-intro usa-width-one-half usa-end-row usa-serif">